Mynshall History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Mynshall family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Mynshall belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Mynshall family

 The surname Mynshall was first found in Cheshire at Minshull Vernon.
 "The manor belonged anciently to the Vernons, from whom it passed to the family of Aldeton, sometimes called Oldington and Oulton; it was subsequently divided among the Starkies, Newtons, and Minshulls."

 Later some of the family were found at Alsager, again in Cheshire.
 "The manor [of Alsager] was at an early period in the possession of the Vernon family, and subsequently in that of the family of Minshull."

 This web page shows only a small excerpt of our Mynshall research.
 Another 104 words (7 lines of text) covering the years 1359, 1686, 1643, 1686, 1560, 1627, 1638, 1728, 1608, 1674 and 1662 are included under the topic Early Mynshall History in all our PDF Extended History products and printed products wherever possible.